-Last year marked Battle of the Brandywine’s 240th anniversary, the largest single day battle of the American Revolutionary War, according to Brandywine Battlefield Park Associate President Linn Trimbell.
+Last year marked the Battle of the Brandywine’s 240th anniversary, the largest single day battle of the American Revolutionary War, according to Brandywine Battlefield Park Associate President Linn Trimbell.

 “Understanding the importance of Brandywine Battlefield’s role in forming this nation has often come from museum visitors,” Trimbell said.
-“People from all around the world tour the museum and share stories of their ancestors who fought in the war.”
+“People from around the world tour the museum and share stories of their ancestors who fought in the war.”